Q: Has this car done anything famous?

 Q: Can I drive the car?

-A: There are a few circumstances in which this may be possible.
+A: There are a few limited circumstances in which this may be possible.
 Contact us about your plans and let’s see what we can make happen.

 Q: What’s the weirdest thing you’ve ever seen?